LA: First and foremost, why did you choose to learn about Thai Massage?

-LA: Finally, I’d like you to tell me about your best Thai Yoga Massage experience as a receiver…
+LA: Finally, I’d like you to tell me about your best Thai Massage experience as a receiver…

 JM: When I was in Thailand once, I visited a Thai Market and came across an old, sweaty man wearing a dirty vest with a hole in it.
 He was giving massages on a broken plastic chair for almost nothing.
 That was the best massage I ever had.
 He was my best teacher too…

 LA: It just proves the old saying is right – never judge a book by its cover…